Big Challenges being addressed by this programme – motivation

 - Data Visualisation

-Opportunity for number of Industrial & Research internships:
+Opportunity for a number of Industrial & Research internships:

-Students enrolled on this programme will have an opportunity to apply for a one-year post-graduation internship in either a related industry or research group in Ireland.
+Students enrolled in this programme will have an opportunity to apply for a one-year post-graduation internship in either a related industry or research group in Ireland.

 The M.Sc. is suitable for high-performing graduates of Computer Science and closely related degree programmes.
 Entry to the programme is open to individuals who have at least Second class honours, grade one in a Level 8 degree such as a B.Sc. in Computer Science or a BE in Computer Engineering, or another degree programme that is similar in content to the relevant undergraduate degrees offered by NUI Galway and is from a recognised university or third level college.